testinprod-io/optimism/specs/span-batches.md

 Where:

 - `prefix = rel_timestamp ++ parent_check ++ l1_origin_check`
-  - `rel_timestamp`: relative time since genesis, i.e. `anchor.timestamp - config.genesis.timestamp`.
+  - `rel_timestamp`: relative time since genesis, i.e. `span_start.timestamp - config.genesis.timestamp`.
-  - `parent_check`: first 20 bytes of parent hash, i.e. `anchor.parent_hash[:20]`.
+  - `parent_check`: first 20 bytes of parent hash, i.e. `span_start.parent_hash[:20]`.
+  - `l1_origin_num`: the block number of the last L1 origin
   - `l1_origin_check`: to ensure the intended L1 origins of this span of L2 blocks are consistent with the L1 chain, the blockhash of the last L1 origin is referenced.
-        The hash is truncated to 20 bytes for efficiency, i.e. `anchor.l1_origin.hash[:20]`.
+    The hash is truncated to 20 bytes for efficiency, i.e. `span_end.l1_origin.hash[:20]`.
 - `payload = block_count ++ block_tx_counts ++ tx_data_headers ++ tx_data ++ tx_sigs`:
   - `block_count`: `uvarint` number of L2 blocks.
   - `origin_bits`: bitlist of `block_count` bits, right-padded to a multiple of 8 bits: